top of page

 I offer this disclaimer because data and algorithms are often confused.
 Data represents our past reality.
 Algorithms transform data.
 They are different.
 Data has already happened.
 An algorithm is a tool to transform data intended to predict and impact the future.
 An organization’s data-transforming algorithm may be helpful to you - especially when your attentions are aligned with that algorithm’s objective.
 More often today, an organization’s data-transforming algorithm is even more helpful for optimizing some other objective -- such as maximizing shareholder profit or filling political party coffers.
 Please see the appendix for more context.

 But algorithms are not just for organizations trying to sell you stuff.
 You should identify, test, and periodically update an intuitive set of personal algorithms to make a lifetime of good decisions.
 Personal algorithms are an intuitive set of rules you use to transform your data.
 Your personal algorithms are either informal or, more necessary today, enhanced with the help of personal decision tools.
-Together, we will build an intuitive understanding of data in the service of building your personal algorithms.
+Together, we will build an intuitive understanding of data in the service of implementing your personal algorithms.
 Our focus is on using the statistical moments as a bedrock for that data understanding.
 During our data exploration, Bayesian Inference and choice architecture tools like Definitive Choice will be introduced.
 Choice architecture is a helpful tool for implementing your personal algorithms.

 Choice Architecture and Personal Algorithms.